denten-books/plain-text/0-intro.md

 censorship or the burning of books, computational governance proceeds by clandestine means.
 The simulation-producing nature of computed text preserves the outward appearance of printed text, while concealing the specifics of governance and control.
-I mean governance and control in the most direct way possible, as a mode of physical regulation that erects barrier to production, access, and distribution of knowledge.
-The challenge of *Plain Text* will be in the description of such emerging but often occluded technological contingencies.
+I mean governance and control in the sense of shaping
+affordances: a mode of physical regulation that structures the production, access, and the distribution of knowledge.
+The challenge of *Plain Text* will be in the description of such emerging but often occluded technological figurations.

 A concern with the material conditions of simulated textuality leads us to a rich archive of materials from the history of literary theory, semiotics, telegraphy, and electrical engineering from the middle of the nineteenth to the middle of the twentieth centuries.
-Reflecting on the development of Morse Code in 1949 in the *Proceedings of the American Philosophical Society*, Frank Halstead mentions the difficulty of finding a home in either the arts or sciences for what he calls "code development."
-"It is a matter somewhat related to the general art of cryptology," he writes, "yet it is not wholly divorced from electrical engineering nor from general philology" [@halstead_genesis_1949, 456].
+Reflecting on the development of Morse Code in 1949 in the *Proceedings of the American Philosophical Society*, Frank Halstead mentioned the difficulty of finding a home in either the arts or sciences for what he calls "code development."
+"It is a matter somewhat related to the general art of cryptology," he wrote, "yet it is not wholly divorced from electrical engineering nor from general philology" [@halstead_genesis_1949, 456].
 As Halstead anticipated, research in the field of code development and computational culture has led me to a range of primary
 materials: from the proceedings of the Association for Computing Machinery (ACM) to the US Patent and Trademark Office; from Bell Labs to early Soviet publishing houses that heralded the advance of formalism; from studies on animal communication behavior, to Unix manuals, to textbooks on semiotics, and to foundational texts in the philosophy of aesthetics and literary theory.

 I deploy the archive to argue that extant theories of interpretation evolved to function under the conditions tied to static print media.
-By contrast, electronic text changes dynamically to suit its reader, political context, or geography.
+By contrast, electronic text changes dynamically to suit its reader, political context, and geography.
 Consequently, I argue for the development of what I term *computational hermeneutics*: a strategy of interpretation capable of reaching past the surface content to reveal the software platforms and the hardware